niallmcc/som/README.md

 $ pip install .
 ```

 To run faster on GPUs, consider installing the [CuPy library](https://cupy.dev/).
-If CuPy is installed
 See [CuPy Requirements and Installation](https://docs.cupy.dev/en/stable/install.html) for more information.